Berkeley-Data/hpt/paper_draft.md

 From the above perspective of constructing naturally augmented positive and negative pairs in contrastive learning, we noticed that the volume (bands) of the inputs from different sensors are different.
 In order to match the typical dimensions of the image channels, our study also applies the Network in Network concept (Min Lin et al)(insert ref --**NIN**) to the sourced images.
 As such, we introduced an extra layer of one by one convolution filter block to perform cross channel sampling, thereby matching and aligning the depth of the channels from different sensor images while introducing non-linearity before the MoCo v2 encoding.
 With the implementation, we leverage this trick to carry out a pretty non-trivial computation on the input volume whereas we hope to increase the generalization capability in the network.

+#### 4. data fusion
+(todo) architecture diagram
+Instead of the first approach, we data fusioned sentinel 1 (2 bands) and sentinel 2 images (10 bands) together with the same locations and apply a set of combinations of images including sentinel 1 and sentinel 2 together, sentinel 2 only, and sentinel 1 only to construct one fusioned image.
+In a sense that we build a straightforward constraving learning directly under MoCo v2.

+Similarly, our finetune/ transfer learning for the SEN12MS sense classification would adopt the same strategy for us to compare the evaluation results.
+We will continue to update and report.

 ## Experiments
 #### Pre-training on SEN12MS